For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The Amsterdam Law School was one of the five faculties that first formed the UvA in 1877.
-Although it is now situated at the campus on Roeters Island, it was based at the Oudemanhuispoort for almost 140 years.
-Read the stories about the history of the faculty.
+The Amsterdam Law School was one of the 5 faculties that first formed the UvA in 1877.
+For almost 140 years, the Amsterdam Law School was located in the historic Oudemanhuispoort building.
+Today it is located on the modern Roeterseiland campus.
+Read the stories about the history of the faculty and current location.

 Master students Amsterdam Law School